 GS780S: Graduate Instructor of Record Seminar

-A CCT course supporting doctoral students who are teaching their own courses as instructors of record.
-Organized as an interdisciplinary learning community, it emphasizes reflection, peer observation, and shared problem-solving.
-Launched in 2022, it helps participants navigate the challenges of full instructional responsibility.
+GS780S supports doctoral students who are teaching full courses as instructors of record.
+Structured as an interdisciplinary learning community, it emphasizes reflective discussion, peer observation, and shared problem-solving.
+Participants examine real-time classroom challenges and refine their practice through dialogue and structured feedback.

 GS798: College Teaching Practicum and Observation